 How to Use a Globe for an Earth Day Activity

-A globe is easy to use for an Earth Day activity.
-Kids can explore the features of our planet, and view areas where people live around the world.
-Have fun using a globe for an Earth Day activity with preschoolers.
+A globe is easy to use for a fun Earth Day activity.
+Kids can learn to recognize the features of our planet and the places where people live around the world.
+Celebrate Earth Day exploring a globe with your preschoolers.

 This post contains affiliate links.
 See our full disclosure.

-Teaching kids about the environment and our choices for taking care of the planet is an important part of an early learning curriculum.
+Kids can about the environment and our choices for taking care of the planet as part of an early learning curriculum.
 This starts with observing the scope of the land mass we call home.

 A globe provides a great visual overview of the planet.